rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 Provide    : libmetalink.so.3
 ```

-3. From the output, we need to download the libmetalink package which provides the missing liberary.
+3. From the output, we need to download the libmetalink package which provides the missing library.
-Specificvally we want the 64bit version of the library.
+Specifically we want the 64bit version of the library.
-Let's call on a separate utility (dnf) to help us find and download the package for our demo 64bit (x86_64) architecture .
+Let's call on a separate utility (dnf) to help us find and download the package for our demo 64bit (x86_64) architecture.
 Type:

 ```
 dnf download --arch x86_64  libmetalink